ethanhart/pypacc/README.md

 The PAC format was developed my Screen Electronics.
 This parser is based on code written by Nikolaj Olsson under the GNU General Public License.
-I have simply ported the PAC file parsing components from C# to Python for my purposes.
+I have simply ported the PAC file parsing components from C# to Python.
 Please check out and support his project over at http://www.nikse.dk/SubtitleEdit/

 TO-DO
 =====

-- Add heuristics to determine if an encoding was successful or not
-    - This will be used so the user does not need to know apriori what the encoding of the file is
+- [ ]Add heuristics to determine if an encoding was successful (needed if user doesn't know apriori what the encoding of the file is)
+    - [x] Thai
+    - [x] Chinese
+    - [ ] Latin
+    - [ ] Cyrillic

-- Implement parallel decoding in mulitple encodings
+- [ ] Implement parallel decoding in mulitple encodings

-- Add Arabic and Hebrew support
+- [ ] Add additional language/encodings support
+    - [ ] Arabic
+    - [ ] Hebrew